blaze/blaze/docs/source/quickstart.rst

 Finishing Up
 ~~~~~~~~~~~~

+In each of these examples Blaze computes only as much as is necessary to
-Fully evaluate the computation, returning an output similar to the input type
+present the results on screen.
+Fully evaluate the computation, returning an
-by calling ``compute``.
+output similar to the input type by calling ``compute``.

 .. doctest::